This is the characters page for everyone in the The Fast and the Furious series.

 - Karma Houdini: Escapes by parachute before Deckard can kill her, though at best her plan and organization are in shambles and another confrontation will be likely.
 It's only a matter of time.

 - Lack of Empathy: Cheerfully refers to bonds of familial love as chemical responses for species preservation, and with smug pride candidly admits her lack of respect for such emotions allows her to play actual human beings like puppets.

 - Mask of Sanity: She waxes on about her actions in pseudo-philosophical debates to try and excuse them and appears calm and controlled but it's glaringly obvious underneath it all she's an insane A God Am I psychopath who wouldn't shy away from the mass murder of thousands or God forbid, likely put entire countries to the nuclear torch for a few cheap laughs and a good stroke of her ego.

-- Nice Job Breaking It, Hero!: Allowing Rhodes to kill Elena to spite Dom cut the number of hostages she held over Dom's head right down in half.
+- Nice Job Fixing It, Villain!: Allowing Rhodes to kill Elena to spite Dom cut the number of hostages she held over Dom's head right down in half.
 At no point did she ever consider this would backfire.